 Where to Stay near Loch Ness for Sightseeing

-- The Lovat, Loch Ness: four-star hotel in Fort Augustus, Victorian building, fine dining, homemade cookies, fireplace.
+- Luxury Hotels: The chic The Lovat, Loch Ness is a four-star hotel in Fort Augustus within easy reach of the best attractions.
+Set in a splendid old Victorian building, it offers fine dining, homemade cookies, and a fireplace.

-- Glenmoriston Arms Hotel: mid-range Invermoriston hotel, beautiful setting, friendly staff, full Scottish breakfast.
+- Mid-Range Hotels: The Glenmoriston Arms Hotel is a great mid-range Invermoriston hotel, offering a beautiful setting, friendly staff, and a full Scottish breakfast.

-- Serendipity Bed and Breakfast: great-value guest house in Glenmoriston, gorgeous scenery, fantastic hosts, excellent breakfast with homemade jams.
+- Budget Hotels: A great value budget stay can be enjoyed at Serendipity Bed and Breakfast, a top-rated guest house in Glenmoriston set amid gorgeous scenery, with fantastic hosts and an excellent breakfast served with homemade jams.

 Tips and Tours: How to Make the Most of Your Visit to Loch Ness